 Mergers and Acquisitions

-In early 2012 Great River bought the remaining 51% of Blue Flint Ethanol it didn't already own.
+In 2012 Great River bought the remaining 51% of Blue Flint Ethanol it didn't already own.
 The move added to its production capabilities and helped push the company to record production that year.

 The utility was formed in 1999 through the combination of two Minnesota utilities, Cooperative Power and United Power Association.